d8corp/watch-state/README.md

 |:-------:|:------:|:------:|:-----:|
 | 87+     | 90+    | 9+     | 62+   |

-*You can transpile it to support old browsers, but the performance be decreased.*
+*You can transpile it supporting old browsers, but the performance decreases.*

 ### Installation
 npm